NoahRJohnson/k-d-tree/README.md

 Just a simple example I'm implementing to learn from.

-Make sure you have g++ and gdb installed.
-Or modify tasks.json to whatever compiler and debugger you use.
-From VS code, run Build Task (Ctrl-Shift-B) to build test.exe, then "./test.exe" to run it.
+Compiled with VSCode, using g++.
+From VS code, run Build Task (Ctrl-Shift-B) to build test.exe, and then you can run it.